2026-2027 Academic Catalog

 Please refer to the Office of Research Education and the Graduate School policy pages.

-The Neuroscience Program handbook is located on the curriculum page of our website: https://www.cuanschutz.edu/graduate-programs/neuroscience/curriculum
+The Neuroscience Program handbook is located on the resources page of our website: https://www.cuanschutz.edu/graduate-programs/neuroscience/student-resources

 Contact Us